English, Reading and Phonics

 Little Wandle materials for parents ……… Click on this link to take you to the Little Wandle webpage.

 We have a team of volunteers across school, both parents and parishioners, who support us with reading.
-As well as our kind volunteers, teachers regularly listen to children read on a 1:1 basis and within groups and the whole class in our Guided Reading sessions as part of Little Wandle in Reception and Year One and our ‘VIPERS’ sessions.
-These ‘VIPERS’ sessions provide opportunity for all children to contribute to class reading sessions as well as practise vital comprehension skills; Vocabulary, Infer, Prediction, Explanation, Retrieve and Summarise/Sequence.
+As well as our kind volunteers, teachers regularly listen to children read on a 1:1 basis and within groups and the whole class in our Guided Reading sessions as part of Little Wandle in Reception and Year One.

 All classes also have the opportunity to visit and borrow books from our school Library, enthusiastically ran by our Year 6 Librarians to enjoy and simply read for pleasure.
 They choose from a diverse range of texts to spark their curiosity.